MC4013 - The Business of Fashion (2021/22)

 The assessment strategy consists of three components, each informed by reflection, professional practice and subject-specific/educational scholarship.

-Assessment component 3: provides students with the opportunity to demonstrate achievement of LO3 through in the form of a diagnostic and resuscitative promotional package for a brand/label/designer identified as lacking in commercial appeal.
-As a group assessment the task offers L4 students the chance to interact with, and learn from, other members of the cohort.
+Assessment component 2: provides students with the opportunity to demonstrate achievement of LO2 through comparative case studies featuring self-selected brands/labels/designers of different levels of appeal.
+As a group assessment, the task offers L4 students the chance to interact with, and learn from, other members of the cohort.

 Grainger, M. (2007), Fashion: The Industry and its Careers, Fairchild Books